Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 services to attorneys.
 Don't trust the credibility of your practice to a self taught "polygraph operator".

-& Gillespie Polygraph can offer you professional services at reasonable prices to allow you to use the polygraph as part
+Ball Polygraph can offer you professional services at reasonable prices to allow you to use the polygraph as part of your